Portraitfoto Dr. Deborah Nyangulu

 Invited Talks

-Roundtable: Responsibility in Gender and Queer Studies.
-At the summer school Dialogues for Responsible Gender and Queer Studies: Experiences from the South of Africa and Germany.
-Universität Oldenburg.
-24.06.2023 [Invited by Dr. Sylvia Pritsch]
+Roundtable Responsibility in Gender and Queer Studies at the Summer School Dialogues for Responsible Gender and Queer Studies: Experiences from the South of Africa and Germany, University of Oldenburg [Invited by Dr. Sylvia Pritsch]

-Guest lecture: Serpell’s The Old Drift: Disruption.
-At the Netherlands Research School for Literary Studies (OSL), Amsterdam, Netherlands.
-15.11.2022 [Invited by Prof. Dr. Margriet van der Waal and Dr. Astrid Weyenberg].
+Guest Lecture Serpell’s The Old Drift: Disruption at the Netherlands Research School for Literary Studies (OSL), Amsterdam [Invited by Prof. Dr. Margriet van der Waal and Dr. Astrid Weyenberg].

-• Online lecture: #GandhiMustFall Movement and Reclaiming Urban Space in Malawi.
-Forms and Spaces of Contemporary African Protests Online Lecture Series.
-Clusters of Excellence, The Politics of Inequality.
-07.07.2022 [Invited by Drs.
-Billy Kalima and Jeannine-Madeleine Fischer, Konstanz University.
+Online Lecture #GandhiMustFall Movement and Reclaiming Urban Space in Malawi.
+Forms and Spaces of Contemporary African Protests at the Online Lecture Series Forms and Spaces of contemporary African Protests, University of Konstanz [Invited by Drs.
+Billy Kalima and Jeannine-Madeleine Fischer]

-• Engaged Pedagogy and Digital Activism.
-Activism and Academia Lecture Series.
-Graduate School Practices of Literature.
-23.05.2022 [Invited by Dr. Anna Thiemann, University of Münster].
+Lecture Series Engaged Pedagogy and Digital Activism.
+Activism and Academia Lecture Series Graduate School Practices of Literature, University of Münster [Invited by Dr. Anna Thiemann]

-Rethinking Knowledge in Transnational Terms.
-Theorizing African Diaspora(s).
-At the Anew Workshop.
-Bielefeld Zif Centre for Interdisciplinary Studies.
-11.03-13.03.2021 [Invited by Prof. Dr. Gigi Adair, Bielefeld University].
+Workshop Rethinking Knowledge in Transnational Terms.
+Theorizing African Diaspora(s) at the Anew Workshop.
+Bielefeld Zif Centre for Interdisciplinary Studies, University of Bielefeld [Invited by Prof. Dr. Gigi Adair]

 Invited by Prof. Dr. Annika Mcpherson, Universität Augsburg on 08.07.2020.